GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

 ---
 layout: post
-title: "Using sealed classes as Enum and make it work with Slick"
+title: "Use sealed type as Enum and make it work with Slick"
 date: 2019-02-04
 author:
   name: "@tanin"